-Combine 1 cup (200 grams) of granulated white sugar with 1 tablespoon (15 ml) of pure maple syrup to make a brown sugar substitute that can fool even the most sophisticated palette.
+Combine 1 cup (200 g) of granulated white sugar with 1 tbsp.
+(15 mL) of pure maple syrup to make a brown sugar substitute that can fool even the most sophisticated palette.

 Coconut sugar is made from the sap of coconut trees.

 You can easily swap coconut sugar and brown sugar in a 1:1 ratio.